Best Practices for Building a Searchable Company Directory Database in 5 Steps

 I once worked on a directory project where we discovered over 30% of phone extensions were incorrect, and about 15% of employees had left the company but remained in the source data.
 Our directory would have been dead on arrival without proper cleansing!

-• Removing duplicate entries
+• Remove duplicate entries that confuse search results

-• Standardizing formats (phone numbers, addresses, titles)
+• Standardize formats (phone numbers, addresses, titles)

-• Validating accuracy against known-good sources
+• Validate accuracy against known-good sources

-• Filling gaps in critical information
+• Fill gaps in critical information

 Tools like OpenRefine, Talend, or even Excel’s data validation features can help with this process.
 For large organizations, consider professional data cleansing services to establish a clean baseline before launching.